& THEIR FAMILIES

 What is a call package consultation?

 Our retirement planners consult with sessions and pastors in the building of a pastoral compensation or “call” package.
 We discuss the various elements such as housing allowance, retirement, insurance, SECA allowance, and taxes.
 A thoughtfully built call package helps to promote the well-being of a pastor and his family.
 A call package also allows a church to know they are lovingly and generously caring for their pastor.
+Click here to access more free resources from Geneva about well-designed call packages.

 Director of Retirement Readiness, Rev. Don Aldin (CRPC®)